Undergraduate Education

 close up of materials lab.

-• Demonstrate professional competence, broadly defined, by assuming a role of increasing importance within an organization or business, or making progress towards an advanced degree.
+• Demonstrate professional competence, broadly defined, by assuming a role of increasing importance within an organization or business, or by making progress towards an advanced degree.

 Student Outcomes